 - Mail directly from your home

 A resource like Stamps.com allows you to manage all of your postage needs, regardless of what time it is.
-And, you receive $5 in free postage when you open an account.
+And, you receive $5 in postage to use in a four-week trial when you sign up for an account.

-Even if you largely receive junk and bills it’s always helpful to know if there’s mail today.
+Even if you receive mostly junk and bills, it’s always helpful to know if there’s mail today.
 The best way to monitor what you’ll receive in your mailbox is Informed Delivery by the USPS.

-It’s free and lets you see what you will receive each day.
+Use this free service to see what mail you’ll receive each day.